Showing posts with label 2020. Show all posts

 Wimps need not apply.
 Hey, come back!!!
 Here are some more screenshots...

-They're attacking from all directions and then their boss shows up for some gun love!
+After attacking from all directions, their boss shows up for some gun love!

-I hate Stealth ships.
-They're so tough to destroy and then Mummy Stealth turns up!
+I hate Stealth ships, they're so tough to destroy.

 16-Bit Aesthetics?

-Well, no. There's not a whole lot to see beyond a black background populated with a few stars which is quite disappointing.
+Well, no. There's not much to see beyond a black background populated with a few stars, so quite disappointing.
 The enemy sprites make up for that with nice colours and brisk movement and I'm talking 50fps which is gloriously smooth.
-Love it, I just wish the background had a little "more" to it other than a few stars.
+Love it, I just wish the background had "more" to it other than a few stars.

-Sadly, the audio failed to impress me after the title screen's funky chiptune.
-The in-game sound effects are rather insufficient, to say the least.
-Our YM chip has only three uses: firing, pickup and explosions.
-That is it.
-So I personally think more could have been done to dazzle?
-Especially on the Atari STe using DMA samples.
+The in-game sound effects are insufficient with the YM chip having only three uses: firing, pickup, and explosions.
+That is it!
+I personally think more could have been done to dazzle?
+Especially, for the Atari STe using DMA samples.

-Yeah, umm, so it's hardly going to be another Xenon II in terms of aesthetics but that won't stop these screenshots...
+It's hardly another Xenon II in terms of aesthetics but who cares about that...

-Can you believe I made it to level four?
-Until fatigue beat me and then the boss ...sigh!
+Can you believe this?
+I made it to level four WooHoo!!

 So cruel...
 LOL